Cleveland Bridge: History

 The Bath Corporation Act 1925 (15 & 16 Geo.
 5. c. xciii) allowed the city council to take over the bridge from the now bankrupt Bathwick Bridge Company.
 To much celebration, it was freed it from tolls for all traffic on 20 June 1927 and extensively restored during 1928 and 1929.
 Cleveland Bridge is still free to use today, although the next bridge upstream at Bathampton is one of the UK's few remaining privately owned toll bridges.

 After the Second World War, a shortage of cash and materials and a general lack of interest in Bath's architecture meant that the fabric of the bridge was neglected.
 By the 1980s, three out of four of the lodges were derelict and unfit for human habitation.
 Concerned at the neglect of this unique structure by its owners, Bath and North East Somerset Council, a group of local individuals formed a charity (the Bath Historical Buildings Trust) to take a very long lease on three of the lodges and to restore them so that they could once again become homes for people.
 This work is almost complete.

 In 2019 a survey showed some structural parts were near end of life, resulting in a temporary 18-tonne weight restriction being imposed from January 2020.
-Major repair work will be carried out in 2021, assisted by £3.5 million of Department for Transport funding, involving the temporary closure of the bridge.
+Major repair work was to be carried out in 2021, assisted by £3.5 million of Department for Transport funding, involving the temporary closure of the bridge.
 During the works more extensive problems were found; the hanger bars uncommon in bridge design, which support the main trusses, were unexpectedly found to be corroded.